 - Qualifying Individual (QI)

-For those enrolled in Extra Help in 2020, generic prescription costs are no more than $3.60 each, and brand-name prescription costs are no more than $8.95 each.
+For those enrolled in Extra Help, generic prescription costs are no more than $3.60 each, and brand-name prescription costs are no more than $8.95 each.

 If you didn’t enroll in Part D when you first became eligible, you won’t have to pay the late enrollment penalty if you have Extra Help.